bourbaki-py/regex/README.md

   - `-L("foo") << "bar"` will match `"bar"`, but only if _not_ preceded by `"foo"`.

+Note:
+Python's standard library regex engine does not support variable-length lookbehind assertions.
+If you attempt to use a pattern which matches variable-length strings as a lookbehind assertion, you will get a useful error.
+To use `regex` or another conforming to python's `re` module API, but supporting variable length lookbehind assertions, simply `import bourbaki.regex.base as bre`, and set `bre.REQUIRE_FIX_LEN_LOOKBEHIND = False; bre.re = <your preferred regex module>`.

 #### Comments in compiled patterns

 The `//` operator may take a raw string on the right which serves as a comment.